 Nothing runs like a Deere.
 This is not your father’s Oldsmobile.
 Think Different.
 You ever wonder if the copywriters who wrote those lines wrote anything else… more personal?

 Many years ago I wanted to create an anthology of poetry and prose for copywriters by copywriters.
 I knew my peers were working on projects other than advertising.
 I also knew how hard it was getting work published.
 I figured a “copywriter’s anthology” would give us all a place to go.
-As originally conceived, I required a publisher in order to move forward, someone to produce the book in which our poems and stories would appear -a tough sell.
+As originally conceived, it required a publisher in order to move forward, someone to produce the book in which our poems and stories would appear -a tough sell.

 Much has changed in ten years.
 The Internet presents new opportunity for an anthology or gallery.